stolle42/Tutorials/kubernetes/introduction.md

           - name: busy
             image: busybox
 ```
 So let's have a quick repetition: A cronjob manifest consists of a `schedule` and a `job`.
 A `job` consists of a `completions`-setting and a `pod`.
 A `pod` consist of a `restart-policy` and a container.
-Anad a container is no kubernetes object, so we don't care what it consists of.
+Anad a container is no kubernetes ressource, so we don't care what it consists of.
 This was, of course, grossly oversimplified.
 ## How to reuse and recreate a cluster (Helm)
 If you have a cluster that's working well, you might get ideas of backing it up or even shipping it to another machine and reusing it.
 So how do we do that?
 We could, of course, create a script that runs all the commands necessary to set up the cluster.
 But creating and maintaining that script will be a lot of work.
 Is there a better way?